 Stevens was named head coach in October of 1987 and led the Wildcats to a 28-28 record in his first season.
 His 1989 Wildcats compiled an outstanding 14-4-2 home record and were in the running for a Big Ten Tournament berth until the final day of the season.

-A total of 62 players have been drafted or signed by a Major League club during Stevens' tenure.
+A total of 65 players have been drafted or signed by a Major League club during Stevens' tenure, including his eldest son, Trevor, who joined the Chicago Cubs organization following the 2013 campaign.

 Prior to taking over the head coaching duties, Stevens served as a Wildcat assistant for three seasons under former head coaches Ron Wellman (1985-86) and Larry Cochell (1987).
 Prior to joining the Wildcat staff, Stevens was a scout for the New York Mets.
 Before joining the scouting ranks, he played three years in the Kansas City Royals' organization and two seasons in the Oakland Athletics' farm system as a second baseman/shortstop.
 Stevens also played one season with the Athletics' Triple-A club in Ogden, Utah.
 In 1979, he was named to the Topps All-Minor League Team.